Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, NewYear version README - Rev.151
+﻿Open Rails, NewYear version README - Rev.151.2
-March 14th, 2024
+May 2nd, 2024

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.